 To assemble the soup:

-- Cook the ramen noodles following the packaging instruction but keep them al dente.
-Drain and transfer the noodles to a medium-large serving bowl.
+- Cook the ramen noodles following the packaging instructions (keep them al dente!).
+Drain and divide the noodles in between 2 medium-large serving bowls.

 - Add the warm miso broth on top of the noodles, then garnish with the toppings of your choice (see notes).
 Serve right away.